maitag/input2action/README.md

 }

+// init with the lime window object to set up keyboard up/down handlers var input2Action = new Input2Action(window);

+// set keyboard bindings
+var keyboardAction = new KeyboardAction(actionConfig, actionMap);

+// add it to input2action
+input2Action.addKeyboard(keyboardAction);

 // start
-var input2Action = new Input2Action(actionConfig, actionMap);

-// set keyboard bindings
-input2Action.setKeyboard();

-// bind event-handler (lime)
-input2Action.enable(window);
+input2Action.enable();
 ```

 ## TODO

 - more documentation
-- handle multiple modes (e.g. one mode for menu bindings and one for gameplay)
 - handle axis-mode of gamepad or joysticks, let also define additional "keys" for axis-direction
 - let capture input for an action to change config at runtime
-- more optimization
+- more optimization by defines (e.g. if only using one inputActions per device)
-- make a core lib and crossframework:  input2action-lime, -kha and -heaps